Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_paramedic_device_loadout                1       // Whether the paramedic's defib should be given to them when they spawn.
 Server must be restarted for changes to take effect ttt_paramedic_device_shop                   0       // Whether the paramedic's defib should be purchasable in the shop (requires ttt_shop_for_all to be enabled).
 Server must be restarted for changes to take effect

+// Trickster
+ttt_trickster_credits_starting              0       // The number of credits a trickster should start with

 // ----------------------------------------

 // DETECTIVE TEAM SETTINGS